HippolyteLBRRR/FISTA-restart-using-an-automatic-estimation-of-the-growth-parameter/README.md

 * Numerical_experiments_LS.ipynb is a notebook where each method is applied to a LASSO problem.
 * Numerical_experiments_Inpainting.ipynb is a notebook where each method is applied to an inpainting problem.
 * visualizer.py is a file helping visualizing the performance of each method.

+If you have any questions or comments, please contact me at labarrie@insa-toulouse.fr.